My Cookie Journey

 Icing for Cookies

-Weigh the powdered sugar, add the vanilla extract, and add two tablespoons of the milk.
+Step 14: Weigh the powdered sugar, add the vanilla extract, and add two tablespoons of the milk.
 If it is too thick, add another tablespoon of milk.
-You will have to be the judge if you need the fourth tablespoon or not.
+You will have to judge if you need more.

 Cooled cookie with top dipping into the icing.